Higher education in Poland: Post World War II

-The present time
+Twenty-first century

 In 2001 there were 1,224,600 students enrolled in the publicly funded universities and colleges.
 In the private universities and colleges there were 519,100 students.
 This number has quadrupled over previous enrollment figures.
 This rise in the rate of enrollment in higher education strongly influences the qualification level of the youngest age group making up the workforce.

 Considering that an individual's active life lasts about forty years, more time is needed to raise the level of adult education.
 In a 1995 census, 6.8% of the Polish population held a higher education degree.
 In 2008, this percentage was 17,4.

 The impact of the Bologna declaration on education in Poland made the diploma supplement mandatory for all diplomas in Poland.
 Polish universities then pushed for the European Credit Transfer System which was a quality assessment and accreditation program.
 There had been no official national system of credit transfer and accumulation in Poland previously.
 Therefore; a credit-point system was introduced for particular specialization.